 On December 19, 2016, I promised myself that I was finished playing around.
 No more relapses.
 No more bi-monthly binge.
 I was going to take my sobriety seriously and go all in.
 The thirty days that followed were a roller coaster, one that I am still on, but filled with lessons and insights I will take to help me get through the next thirty.

 Sobriety, as with most things, is uniquely personal.
 I don’t purport to speak for the entire sober community or to suggest that my experience is “normal”, but I do hope that my insights may prove helpful to folks who read this blog like I’ve done with so many other writers, and say “me too.”

 The first week of deciding I was going off the sauce for good was a mixed bag, mostly because I had Christmas to contend with.
 The initial high of making that definitive choice was driving me forward.
 I wasn’t drinking.
 I wasn’t smoking.
 I was going to the gym, writing, getting some traffic to my site, and feeling inspired.

 Christmas was a little tough, which I wrote about in a previous article.
 I had a lot of moments when I flirted with the idea that the end of 2016 was fast approaching and since it had been somewhat of a shit year, one last boozy hurrah seemed only fair.

-This back and forth between feeling renewed and wanting to mess with it one last time toyed with me for bulk of that first week in ways that made me want climb up walls, but I fought through it and came out unscathed (and sober).
+This back and forth between feeling renewed and wanting to mess with it one last time toyed with me for the bulk of that first week in ways that made me want to climb up walls, but I fought through it and came out unscathed (and sober).

 Mostly, the first week was about finding my feet and trying to stay focused on sobriety as the big goal.
 For some, you may experience heavier withdrawal symptoms, especially in the first 48 hours.
 These include, sweatiness, shaking, tremors, and feeling like you’re miserably hungover.